hasitanalluri/mlgroupproject/Pre-Analysis_Plan.md

 ## 1. What is an observation in your study?
+An observation in our study is a daily state aggregated report from a state on several factors relating to hospital capacity and COVID-19.
+Most notable, each observation in our study includes information on the number of hospitals with and without critical staff shortages, number of hospitals with COVID-19 patients, number of inpatient COVID-19 patients in total, and how many inpatient beds are available and used.

 ## 2. Are you doing supervised or unsupervised learning?
 Classification or regression?
+We plan to do supervised learning.
+Specifically, we want to run regression models on two situations.
+(1) We want to see if we can predict the percentage of hospitals with critical staff shortages in a state based on how many inpatient COVID-19 patients there are and how many inpatient beds are used in that state.
+(2) We want to see if we can predict the the COVID-19 onset in hospitals based on inpatient bed utilization and critical staff shortages.

 ## 3. What models or algorithms do you plan to use in your analysis?
 How?